viamrobotics/docs/docs/services/slam/cartographer/_index.md

    You can also search for "cartographer".
 1. Click **Add module**, give your service a name of your choice, then click **Create**.
 1. In the resulting `SLAM` service configuration pane, first choose a `"Mapping mode"`, then configure the rest of the **Attributes** for that mapping mode.

-{{< tabs name="Mapping mode">}}
-{{% tab name="Create new map" %}}

-Because Cartographer's algorithm is CPU-intensive especially for creating or updating a map, in this mode the cartographer-module on your robot acts as a stub.

-On the Control page, you will be able to start a mapping session, which will spin up another copy of cartographer-module in the cloud which will actually execute Cartographer's algorithm.

-Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to create the map.

-Once you click "End session", the map will be uploaded to the cloud and visible on your Location page under "SLAM Library."

-{{% alert title="Info" color="info" %}}

-See Viam's [Pricing](https://www.viam.com/product/pricing) page to understand the costs associated with running Cartographer in the cloud.

-{{% /alert %}}

-Configure the remaining attributes as follows:

-- `"Camera"`: Provide the `name` of the camera component that you created when you [added the `rplidar` module to your robot](/extend/modular-resources/examples/rplidar/).
-Once you select the camera, you will need to set a `"Data capture rate (Hz)"` for it.
-  Examples: "my-rplidar", "5"
-- `"Movement Sensor (Optional)"`: Provide the `name` of a movement sensor component that implements the `GetAngularVelocity` and `GetLinearAcceleration` methods of the movement sensor API.
-Once you select a movement sensor, you will need to set a `"Data capture rate (Hz)"` for it.
-  Examples: "my-imu", "20"
-- `"Minimum range (meters)"`: Set the minimum range of your `rplidar`.
-See [config params](#config_params) for suggested values for RPLidar A1 and A3.
-- `"Maximum range (meters)"`: Set the maximum range of your `rplidar`.
-See [config params](#config_params) for suggested values for RPLidar A1 and A3.

-If you would like to tune additional Cartographer parameters, you can expand `"Show additional parameters"`.
-See the [config_params](#config_params) section for more information on the other parameters.

-To save your changes, click **Save config** at the bottom of the page.

-{{% /tab %}}
-{{% tab name="Update existing map" %}}

-Because Cartographer's algorithm is CPU-intensive especially for creating or updating a map, in this mode the cartographer-module on your robot acts as a stub.

-On the Control page, you will be able to start a mapping session, which will spin up another copy of cartographer-module in the cloud which will actually execute Cartographer's algorithm.

-Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to update the map.

-Once you click "End session", the new version of the map will be uploaded to the cloud and visible on your Location page under "SLAM Library."

-{{% alert title="Info" color="info" %}}

-See Viam's [Pricing](https://www.viam.com/product/pricing) page to understand the costs associated with running Cartographer in the cloud.

-{{% /alert %}}

-Configure the remaining attributes as follows:

-- `"Select map"`, `"Map version"`: Provide the name and version of the map you would like to update.
-You can see more details about the available maps from your Location page under "SLAM Library".
-- `"Camera"`: Provide the `name` of the camera component that you created when you [added the `rplidar` module to your robot](/extend/modular-resources/examples/rplidar/).
-Once you select the camera, you will need to set a `"Data capture rate (Hz)"` for it.
-  Examples: "my-rplidar", "5"
-- `"Movement Sensor (Optional)"`: Provide the `name` of a movement sensor component that implements the `GetAngularVelocity` and `GetLinearAcceleration` methods of the movement sensor API.
-Once you select a movement sensor, you will need to set a `"Data capture rate (Hz)"` for it.
-  Examples: "my-imu", "20"
-- `"Minimum range (meters)"`: Set the minimum range of your `rplidar`.
-See [config params](#config_params) for suggested values for RPLidar A1 and A3.
-- `"Maximum range (meters)"`: Set the maximum range of your `rplidar`.
-See [config params](#config_params) for suggested values for RPLidar A1 and A3.

-If you would like to tune additional Cartographer parameters, you can expand `"Show additional parameters"`.
-See the [config_params](#config_params) section for more information on the other parameters.

-To save your changes, click **Save config** at the bottom of the page.

-{{% /tab %}}
-{{% tab name="Localize only" %}}

-In this mode, the cartographer-module on your robot executes the Cartographer algorithm itself locally.

-Configure the remaining attributes as follows:

-- `"Select map"`, `"Map version"`: Provide the name and version of the map you would like to do pure localization on.
-You can see more details about the available maps from your Location page under "SLAM Library".
-- `"Camera"`: Provide the `name` of the camera component that you created when you [added the `rplidar` module to your robot](/extend/modular-resources/examples/rplidar/).
-Once you select the camera, you will need to set a `"Data polling frequency (Hz)"` for it.
-  Examples: "my-rplidar", "5"
-- `"Movement Sensor (Optional)"`: Provide the `name` of a movement sensor component that implements the `GetAngularVelocity` and `GetLinearAcceleration` methods of the movement sensor API.
-Once you select a movement sensor, you will need to set a `"Data polling frequency (Hz)"` for it.
-  Examples: "my-imu", "20"
-- `"Minimum range (meters)"`: Set the minimum range of your `rplidar`.
-See [config params](#config_params) for suggested values for RPLidar A1 and A3.
-- `"Maximum range (meters)"`: Set the maximum range of your `rplidar`.
-See [config params](#config_params) for suggested values for RPLidar A1 and A3.

-If you would like to tune additional Cartographer parameters, you can expand `"Show additional parameters"`.
-See the [config_params](#config_params) section for more information on the other parameters.

-To save your changes, click **Save config** at the bottom of the page.

-{{% /tab %}}
-{{< /tabs >}}

 {{% /tab %}}
 {{% tab name="JSON Template" %}}